Plan Your Visit

 When will PacSci reopen?

-We expect that onsite operations will continue to be very limited during the rest of 2020 and into 2021.
+We expect that onsite operations will continue to be very limited well into 2021.
 At this point we do not have a welcome back date, but we will continue to offer guests the opportunity to virtually experience PacSci through Virtual Field Trips, Curiosity at Home, and other content we offer online.

 Other museums are opening, why aren’t you?